PandaDB: Understanding Unstructured Data in Graph Database: Experiment and implementation

-In this section, we execute the four queries detailed in Tabel \ref{table:dataset} to compare the overview performance of PandaDB and native solution.
+We study the query performance based on queries in Table \ref{table:dataset}.
 The results are shown in Figure \ref{fig:expr_overview-nocache} and Figure \ref{fig:expr_overview-cached}.
-Each sub-figure represents the result of a query.
-The x-axis means the scale of dataset, the details about the scale are introduced in Section \ref{subsec:expr-setup}.
+The x-axis means the scale of the dataset, the details about the scale are introduced in Section \ref{subsec:expr-setup}.
 The y-axis means the execution time, the shorter, the better, and we take the logarithm of the execution time in the figures because of the significant performance gap.

-Each line in the figures represent a solution.
-The \textit{PandaDB-NoOP} stands for a PandaDB without optimization for unstructured data queries.
+The \textit{PandaDB-NoOP} stands for a PandaDB without optimization for unstructured data queries processing.
 And the \textit{PandaDB-OP} is optimized for unstructured data queries by the method introduced in Section \ref{subsec:planoptimization}.
 We provide three native solutions for each queries and each native solutions share the same procedure.
 The only difference among three implementation is the graph databases system (e.g., Neo4j\footnote{https://github.com/neo4j/neo4j}, Nebula\footnote{https://github.com/vesoft-inc/nebula} and Dgraph\footnote{https://github.com/dgraph-io/dgraph}).

 We set the upper limit of query time to 24 hours.
 When the execution time of a query exceeds 24 hours, we regard the query times out and it will not show the result in the figure.
-For example, the native solution times out on Q4 over all the datasets, when the semantic information is not cached(i.e. Figure \ref{fig:expr_overview-nocache} (d)).
+For example, the baseline times out on Q4 over all the datasets when the semantic information is not cached (i.e., Figure \ref{fig:expr_overview-nocache}(d)).

 From the Figure~\ref{fig:expr_overview-nocache} and Figure~\ref{fig:expr_overview-cached}, we observe that performance of three graph databases based on native solution is dominate by (a) moving data among different components (b) cost of extracting semantic information from unstructured data.
 As we introduced before, if the semantic information is cached, the cost of moving data among different components should be the major bottleneck.
 On the other hand, the cost of extracting semantic information from unstructured data would be other major issue.
 Three native solutions do not have significant difference in the overall query processing time.
 On the other hand, PandaDB can process the data in one pipeline and optimize the query processing based on the cost model, then it wins 100x speedup against the native solution on average.